Contributed by David Delaney, Salem, VA

 “Forgiveness … is needed to bring closure to the pain and suffering experienced in Northern Ireland,” Anne said.
 “You can’t contemplate hope unless you address despair.
 To heal the wounds of Northern Ireland I believe you have to see humanity in the face of the enemy.
 But forgiveness is a journey.
 Today you can forgive and tomorrow you can feel pain all over again … for me forgiveness is about grace.
 To be able to forgive someone who has hurt you is a moment of grace.”

 - We do not know how the conversation between Jesus and Zacchaeus started, but somehow it ended up with Zacchaeus admitting to Jesus what he had done and vowing to make the same admission to those he had cheated, so that there could be both forgiveness and reconciliation.
 Can you see any similarity between Jesus actions and the vision which inspired Anne Gallagher’s work?

 - What gives people the courage to forgive when as in the case of Northern Ireland, there is long tradition of distrust, violence, and pain?

-Scripture Texts (NRSV) for Sunday, October 14, 2012 (Twentieth Sunday after Pentecost
+Scripture Texts (NRSV) for Sunday, November 3, 2013 (Twenty-fourth Sunday after Pentecost)